AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 1. Compress your plugin files as a **.zip** file

     - Select all files within your plugin's parent folder.
 On both macOS and Windows you can right-click to compress:

       **macOS**:
       Right-click > Compress items

       **Windows**:
       Right-click > Send to > Compressed (zipped) folder

       **Note:** You should _not_ compress the plugin's parent folder.
 Instead, compress the contents of the parent folder.
 Failure to do so will likely cause a rejection when submitting.

 2. Rename the **.zip** extension to **.xdx** or **.ccx** depending on the target host app.

     - Adobe XD recognizes the **.xdx** file extension as an **XD** plugin and Photoshop recognizes the **.ccx** as a **Photoshop** plugin.

     - By using this file extension, your plugin automatically gets the "double-click to install" feature, meaning that if you share your plugin directly to users, all they have to do is double-click to install the plugin.

 3. Verify the packaging worked:

     - Double-click your final plugin package file.
 When your OS prompts you to install the plugin, click "Install".

     - Verify you see a success message upon installation and your plugin available in the host app.

 For more information on how to package your UXP plugins, please refer to these additional resources ([Photoshop](https://developer.adobe.com/photoshop/uxp/2022/guides/distribution/packaging-your-plugin/), [XD](https://developer.adobe.com/xd/uxp/distribution/packaging-your-plugin/)).

 ### ZXP plugin package

-<h3>1. .zxp (CEP/MXI):</h3>
+1. ### .zxp (CEP/MXI):

 - **CEP**: CEP (Common Extensibility Platform) lets you build extensions in Adobe Creative Cloud applications like Photoshop, Illustrator, InDesign, After Effects, and many more.
 Extensions built with CEP let users customize their Creative Cloud experience for their unique workflows.
 To create package for a CEP extension:

     1. Create a folder with the desired name of the `.zxp` package you want to upload

     2. Add a folder called CSXS, that should contain the manifest.xml file.
 This file is the manifest file and has details such as products and platforms supported

     3. Add an extension-panel HTML file and any dependent files

     4. Add any other optional resources used by the extension, such as icons and localization files

     5. For a hybrid extension, the folder must include the resource files for the native plugin or scripting component

     6. A file named `mimetype` will be generated by the signing process, which is detailed in the next step 'Signing and packaging for CEP/MXI'.

   For more information, refer to [this guide](https://github.com/Adobe-CEP/Getting-Started-guides/tree/master/Package%20Distribute%20Install) for packaging and signing your CEP plugins.

 - **MXI:** MXI packaging is used to have more generically formed packages.
 With an MXI, you can not only include multiple ZXP containing any extensions, but you can also include files to be placed anywhere on the user’s system.
 To create a package:

     1. Add manifest details such as a unique bundle id and versions for Adobe products that your app supports in a `.mxi` file

     2. The `.mxi` file should have the name that matches the bundle id of your extension

   A file named `mimetype` will be generated by the signing process, which is detailed in the next step 'Signing and packaging for CEP/MXI'.

 - **Signing and packaging for CEP/MXI:** Adobe provides a command-line tool, `ZXPSignCmd`, that can be used to package and sign extensions.
-Use [this guide](./packaging_signing.pdf) as a reference on packaging and signing.
+Use[this guide](https://drive.google.com/file/d/1PFVKLSNnr01u3QK49feL5zKUE0a0wEMO/view) as a reference on packaging and signing.

-<h3>2.
-Others (not CEP/MXI):</h3>
+1. ### Others (not CEP/MXI):

 All non-zxp files (e.g. image, pdf etc.) need to be submitted in a `.zip` folder